 Wilmot Township committee cancels this year's Canada Day celebrations

-Wilmot Township's Canada Day committee won't hold any formal celebrations this year.
+Wilmot Township's Canada Day committee won't hold any formal celebrations this year in a show of respect to the Indigenous community.

-The decision comes after the discovery of the remains of 215 Indigenous children at a former residential school site in Kamloops, B.C.
+The decision comes after the remains of 215 Indigenous children were found at a former residential school site in Kamloops, B.C.
+The committee said a Canada Day celebration would be insentive in the wake of the discovery.

+“(It's) to create that safe space so they can process and we can navigate forward on what forward looks like,” said Angie Hallman, committee chair and Ward 1 councillor for Wilmot Township.

 The City of Victoria has already decided it won't hold a celebration in 2021.